urob/zmk-config/readme.md

    # Install the shell-hook
    echo 'eval "$(direnv hook bash)"' >> ~/.bashrc

-   # Optionally: Activate nix-direnv (if installed in the previous step)
+   # Optionally: Enable nix-direnv (if installed in the previous step)
    echo 'source $HOME/.nix-profile/share/nix-direnv/direnvrc' >> ~/.config/direnv/direnvrc

    # Source the bashrc to activate the hook (or start a new shell)